andreapickens/cv/README.md

 ### Adaptations

 Changes to the original works can be identified by [comparing][] this to the branch in the original repository.
-This may also include new content which is not considered an adaptation.
+This may also include content which is not considered an adaptation.

 ## License

-Except where [otherwise noted][exceptions], content in this repository is licensed under a [Creative Commons Attribution 3.0 International license][cc by 3.0].
+Except where [otherwise noted][exceptions], content in this repository is licensed under a [Creative Commons Attribution 4.0 International license][].

 ### Exceptions